ef-carbon/ef-hello-pairing-interview/README.md

 - Ability to serve an API
 - A client that can make API requests
 - Ability to execute automated tests
+- Ability to read data from JSON file

 ### Intro